What’s in /e/OS?

-- Google default search engine is removed everywhere and replaced by other services (see below in default apps and services)
+- the Google default search engine is removed and replaced by other services (see below in default apps and services)

 - Google Services are replaced by microG and alternative services (see below for more details)

 - DNS default servers are not Google anymore, and their settings can be enforced by the user to a specific server

 - Geolocation is using Mozilla Location Services in addition to GPS